-- Create and maintain a national, professional, psychoanalytic membership organization;
+- Maintain a national, professional, psychoanalytic membership organization;

-- Create, maintain, and grow a community of member institutes whose standards for training are in accordance with NAAP guidelines;
+- Maintain and expand a community of member institutes whose standards for training are in accordance with NAAP guidelines;

 - Establish the qualifications of individuals for membership in NAAP, grant membership to those who meet the standards, and publish a National Registry of members in good standing;